webalizer-gt/choppedStraw17/README.md

 choppedStraw
 ============
-This specialization for Farming Simulator 17 adds a layer with chopped material for wheat, barley, rape, maize, sunflower and soja.
+This specialization for Farming Simulator 17 adds a layer with chopped material for wheat, barley, rape, maize, sunflower and soybean.
+Additional fruittypes can be implemented by the map creator.
 It also inserts a global specialization to appropriate combine harvesters to make this layers visible while harvesting with activated straw chopper.

 ###Requirements: